Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app.md

 ---
-title: Create a Hello World web app for Azure using Eclipse
+title: Create a Hello World web app for Azure App Service using Eclipse
 description: This tutorial shows you how to use the Azure Toolkit for Eclipse to create a Hello World Web App for Azure.
 services: app-service
 keywords: java, eclipse, web app, azure app service, hello world, quick start